 - The willingness of seller to accept a lower sales price

 - Any facts related to seller’s urgency in disposing of the property (e.g. a structural issue)

 - Any facts affecting value of the property

 - Length of time home has been on the market

 - Anything else that might affect their ability to buy the home at the lowest price and with the best terms.

 5. Reasonable Care and Diligence.
 The law posits that real estate agents possess a certain level of skill and expertise.
 And because of that expertise, their clients are entitled to competent assistance and the expectation the agent will provide a reasonable level of due diligence and care during the transaction.
 The agent should work with appropriate buyer’s brokers, home appraisers, and home inspectors.

 6. Accounting.
-Real estate agents must safeguard and account for all money, documents and other property their principal puts into their care during the transaction.
+Real estate agents must safeguard and account for all money, documents and other property their principal (clients) puts into their care during the transaction.